katharsis-project/katharsis-docs/source/user-docs.rst

   It should return an entity with associated relationships.

 * ``findAll(QuerySpec querySpec)``
   Search for all of the resources.
-An instance of QueryParams can be used if necessary.
+An instance of QuerySpec can be used if necessary.
   If no resources can be found an empty Iterable or null must be returned.
   It should return entities with associated relationships.

 * ``findAll(Iterable<ID>ids, QuerySpec querySpec)``
   Search for resources constrained by a list of identifiers.
-An instance of QueryParams can be used if necessary.
+An instance of QuerySpec can be used if necessary.
   If no resources can be found an empty Iterable or null must be returned.
   It should return entities with associated relationships.